scoffin-te/kata-kickstarts_26sept2023/README.md

 Need more style time?
 Try dressing up the About Us page!

+📝 Note: For this exercise, you can change the HTML to make it easier to style.

 Suggestions:
 - Add a cover picture to the empty div at the top of the page.
 (You can use lighthouse.jpg or choose a free picture from [Pixabay](https://pixabay.com/).)
-- Change all the pictures into circles.
+- Change all the pictures into circles and give them borders.
 - Style the "Our Team" section so that all of the team members are evenly-spaced in a row with their names beneath them.
 - Write a media query to make the "Our Team" section go vertical when a user is on a smaller device.